Treatment Access

 Managed Access Programs

-Kiniksa is focused on developing medicines for patients suffering from debilitating diseases with significant unmet medical need and is conducting clinical trials to support this effort.
+Kiniksa is focused on developing medicines for patients suffering from debilitating diseases with significant unmet medical need and is conducting clinical trials to support these efforts.

-Clinical trials allow Kiniksa to evaluate investigational products to generate the efficacy and safety information needed to obtain approval of those treatments and make them available to the appropriate patient population.
-Information regarding Kiniksa’s ongoing clinical trials can be found within the pipeline section of our website or on clinicaltrials.gov.
+Clinical trials allow Kiniksa to evaluate investigational products to determine the efficacy of a product and obtain the safety information needed to potentially gain approval of those treatments and make them available to the appropriate patient population.
+Information regarding Kiniksa’s ongoing clinical trials can be found within the pipeline section of https://kiniksa.com or on https://clinicaltrials.gov.

-However, Kiniksa understands that not all patients may be eligible for its clinical trials and may not have options for alternative therapies.
-Under these circumstances, and where patients have serious or life-threatening diseases or conditions with no satisfactory alternative treatment options, Kiniksa may provide a treating physician with an investigational or un-licensed (a product which has received regulatory approval in a country but not in the country the request is originating from) medicine.
-Such use of an investigational or un-licensed medicine outside a clinical trial setting is often referred to as “Managed Access” programs.
+Kiniksa understands that not all patients may be eligible for its clinical trials and may not have options for alternative therapies.
+Under these circumstances, and where patients have serious or life-threatening diseases or conditions with no satisfactory alternative treatment options, Kiniksa may provide a treating physician with an investigational or “un-licensed” (a product that has not received marketing authorization in a particular country) medicine.
+Such use of an investigational or “un-licensed” medicine outside a clinical trial setting is often referred to as “Managed Access”, which includes various types of programs including “Compassionate Use”, “Expanded Access”, and “Named Patient Program”.

 Kiniksa uses the following criteria, in its sole judgment, to help evaluate Managed Access requests:

-If you are a patient living in a country where a Kiniksa product is not commercially available and are interested in seeking access through a Managed Access Program, please speak with your physician.
-Kiniksa can only respond to a physician request for access on behalf of a patient in their care.
+- If you are a patient living in a country where a Kiniksa product is not commercially available and you are interested in seeking access through a Managed Access Program, please speak with your physician.
+Kiniksa can only respond to a physician’s request for access on behalf of a patient in their care.

-If you are a physician wishing to enquire about access to a Kiniksa investigational or un-licensed product for one of your patients, please contact Kiniksa’s Managed Access vendor using the appropriate email address provided below:
+- If you are a physician wishing to enquire about access to an investigational or “un-licensed” Kiniksa product for one of your patients, please contact Kiniksa at managedaccess@kiniksa.com.

 Additional Considerations: